 The study visa immigration service entails the grant of a UK study permit enabling visa nationals to study in the UK with a view to gaining a recognized qualification.

 The student visa service in itself does not constitute a route to settlement; it does not confer indefinite leave to remain in the UK (ILR) often known as a permanent residence and it will not lead to the opportunity to become a UK citizen through British naturalization.
 However, a visa for student immigration may allow you to switch to another UK immigration service without leaving the country, upon the successful completion of your course.

 If your course of study lasts less than six months, you may be able to enter the country under a UK visit visa, often referred to as a travel visa or tourist visa.
 However, the benefit of studying in the UK under a visa for students is that you will also be permitted to undertake limited employment.

-One route for staying in Britain beyond your course of study, is available through switching to a UK work permit.
+One route for staying in Britain beyond your course of study is available through switching to a UK work permit.
 UK work permits depend upon a specific offer of employment from a British company.
-Alternatively, you may qualify for the Highly Skilled Migrant Programme, or HSMP, a points based immigration visa for migrants with desirable professional skills.
-A third option for extending your stay in Britain by a year is the International Graduate Scheme, or for candidates graduating in Scotland, the Fresh Talent: Working in Scotland programme.
+Alternatively, you may qualify for the Highly Skilled Migrant Programme, or HSMP, a points-based immigration visa for migrants with desirable professional skills.
+A third option for extending your stay in Britain by a year is the International Graduate Scheme, or for candidates graduating in Scotland, the Fresh Talent: Working in Scotland program.